 You’re a little lost.
 You’ve been driving around for a while trying to find a way to get back to the main highway.
 So far, no luck.
 You’re coming up to an intersection that looks promising.
 You slow down and start to turn right and you see a sign that says, “Dead End.”
 You sigh.
 You back up.
 You wish you had a GPS with you.

 Most road signs are reliable, so we don’t question them.
-If we see a “Dead End” sign we don’t usually keep driving to see whether the sign is giving us truthful information.
-We just turn around.
+If they say “Dead End”, we just turn around.
+We just find a new way to go.

 But our thoughts are not street signs.
-Much of the time our thoughts aren’t reliable.
-They’ll give us bad advice.
-They’ll tell us things that aren’t true.
-They provide inaccurate information.
+Much of the time our thoughts are not reliable.
+They often give us bad advice and tell us things that aren’t true.
+They can’t be trusted.

 Maybe you’re familiar with some of these “thought-signs.”